Are Spiders in Your Yard Helping to Control Mosquitoes and Flies? Here’s What You Should Know

 Spiders are not picky eaters.
 In fact, they have a varied diet that typically includes mosquitoes, flies, crickets, and other small insects.
 The types of insects they prey on depend largely on their species and hunting methods.
 Many of the spiders you’ll find in your Boonville yard, like garden spiders or orb-weavers, are excellent at capturing flying insects with their webs.

-Spiders use their webs to catch prey that flies or moves across the web.
+Spiders use their webs to catch prey that flies or moves across them.
 As the spider sits patiently in its web, waiting for insects to get trapped, they essentially performs a free pest control service, reducing the number of mosquitoes and flies buzzing around.
 So, if you’re noticing fewer mosquitoes and flies in your yard, the spiders are likely doing their job!

 Spiders and Their Unique Hunting Skills